das-peter/drupal_openlayers/README.txt

 (This will be made optional in the future, because we don't want you to enter the lion's den to request a Google Maps API key)

+The WMS layer type needs PHP cURL and XSL to be enabled.

  TRAPS
 =======
 The way we build the node edit form breaks edited properties for the layer when